jaragont/orchestration-workshop/_pages/2-adding-sqlalchemy.md

 > Try building and running the other queries yourself, and see the logs to understand what's happening behind the scenes.
 {: .block-tip }

-### Committing Data

-You might have noticed the absense of the **COMMIT** statement from the SQLAlchemy logs.
-If we want to commit some data, we need to explicitly call `Connection.commit()` inside the block.

 ### Parameter Binding